 Automated correlation works on predefined correlation rules.
 The script is played back and scanned for auto-correlation upon any failure.
 Vugen identifies the place wherever the correlation rules work and correlate the value on approval.

-19. What is Manual Correlation?
+Question-19.
+What is Manual Correlation?

 Manual Correlation involves the following actions.